steven-liou/console-puts/README.md

       \ 'vim' : ['(', ')'],
       \ }
     ```

-- The default setting will have highlight during print function toggling for visual feedback.
-The default highlight duration is 750 ms. To turn off highlight or set a different timeout in ms, add this to `.vimrc`

-    ```vim
-    let g:console_puts_highlight = 0
-    let g:console_puts_highlight_timeout = 750
-    ```

 - You can specify what characters are noise characters and comment them out when adding print function.
 You can specify a `general` list for all programming languages, and a language specific list.